sureshkr0303/Getting-and-Cleaning-Data/CodeBook.md

 Remove 'subject_id' and 'activity_name' columns (since they only show NA).

-Write 'tidy_data' into a csv file 'Samsung_Data.csv'.
+Write 'tidy_data' into a txt file 'Samsung_Data.txt'.